 Family Name: School Year:

 Student Name(s) and Ages: Notification Date:

 Reason for Withdrawal:

 Outstanding Payments:

 minimum of 10% of tuition for enrollment.
-Tuition on 3.d.: "By signing this contract, Parent agrees to pay a n, excluding the annual enrollment fee and ten percent (10%) of be refunded/credited upon formal withdrawal prior to July 1."
+Tuitio ion 3.d.: "By signing this contract, Parent agrees to pay a on, excluding the annual enrollment fee and ten percent (10%) of the refunded/credited upon formal withdrawal prior to July 1."

 To be filled out by Finance Office:

 Tuition Due: \$ Statement Fees Due: \$

 Tuition Paid: \$ Total Reimbursement: \$

 date signed.
-No other forms of withdrawa withdrawal notification, the Parent or Gua tuition and fees owed per contract and app cates official notification of withdrawal, effective on a label shall be accepted as official.
-Regardless of a rdian remains responsible for full payment of all a licable policy.
-Signature of BCS Chief Financial withdrawal.
-No additional charges shall be incurred

-- al, however, charges already incurred but not yet billed

-nd Parent or Guardian remains responsible for all fees
+No other forms of withdrawa withdrawal notification, the Parent or Guatuition and fees owed per contract and apprindicates receipt of official withdrawal.
+No subsequent to official receipt of withdrawal. cates official notification of withdrawal, effective on all shall be accepted as official.
+Regardless of ardian remains responsible for full payment of all plicable policy.
+Signature of BCS Controller below No additional charges shall be incurred al, however, charges already incurred but not yet billed and Parent or Guardian remains responsible for all fees

-owed as stated above.

 Parent and/or Guardian's Signature Date

-Chief Financial Officer Date
+Controller Date